kreauniv/comp308/source/church.rst

 **Take a moment** to savour that!
 We now have a function that can take a **specification** of a recursive/iterative/repetitive evaluation and actually produce a function that does the repetition.
-We've completed the "mechanical transformation" demand we set out to mee!
+We've completed the "mechanical transformation" demand we set out to meet!

 Now, given a "cheat" function, we can get the actual recursive function using ``(Y solve/cheat)``.